ThomasAlban/kmpeek/README.md

 - [x] Route editor
 - [ ] Saving back to KMP format
 - [ ] Object search by id/name
-- [ ] Auto updater (or at least a message if there is an update available)

 If you want to help test KMPeek when these things are done (before the main first release), talk to me on discord! @thomasalban